stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 ```

 The actual types in *generic-sop* are kind-polymorphic and
-add an additional type parameter of kind `Type -> Type`
+add an additional type parameter of kind `k -> Type`
 to allow for many powerful higher-order manipulations.
 We might return to that more versatile representation later on.